Zeindelf/z-indexify/CONTRIBUTING.md

 ### Updating an existing method

-1. Run `yarn start` to start TS watches and start applying changes
+1. Run `npm run start` to start TS watches and start applying changes
-2. Update tests according to your changes using `yarn test:watch`
+2. Update tests according to your changes using `npm run test:watch`
 3. Update documentation according to your changes

 ## Committing and Pushing changes